 For effective learning to take place we use a range of teaching methods.
 There are times when the teacher works with the whole class in a shared session and times when children work in small groups, in pairs or individually.
 Children may often apply their literacy and numeracy skills through areas of the IPC.

 All IPC units of work follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).

 Reading-In early years a reading scheme called Oxford Reading Tree is used so children have access to books which allow them to apply their phonic knowledge.
-In Years 1 and 2 reading is taught using a carefully graded "colour coded" system based on a range of exciting and attractive books which children enjoy reading.
+In Years 1 and 2 reading is taught using a carefully graded 'colour coded' system based on a range of exciting and attractive books which children enjoy reading.
 All children will take part in whole class reading, guided group reading and individual reading.
 Children are taught a variety of strategies to enable them to develop a love of books and joy of reading.
 A scheme called ‘Letters and Sounds’ and ‘Floppy’s Phonics’ are also used by teachers to support planning for reading and spelling.
 Teachers complete a detailed assessment of children’s reading skills before they move through the colour book banded system.
 This includes comprehension questions to check children's understanding.

 During induction parents learn about the school’s approach to the teaching of reading and writing.
 Children are encouraged to take books home and parents are invited to comment on their child's progress through the reading record.
 We have strong reading bags for sale in school at a cost of £3.00 which are ideal for reading books.
 Lost or damaged books need to be replaced, as many are part of sets of books.
 For this reason we will ask for a contribution towards the replacement cost.